emacs-php/historical/README.md

 # About #

-This mode is derived from Aaron S. Hawley's original php-mode for emacs.
+This mode is derived from the [original php-mode for emacs](http://php-mode.sourceforge.net/).
 Several other people on github have forks with various enhancements to the original.
 I am building on these, and adding improvements of my own in order to fix various bugs, as well as bring the mode up to date with new versions of PHP.

 # Installation #